 Trick ‘r Treat

-Location: Lower Lot, Revenge of the Mummy extended queue
+Location: Lower Lot, in the Revenge of the Mummy extended queue

 Trick ‘r Treat is the horror film that just won’t die.
 Originally shelved by the studio, it was eventually released in 2009 as a straight-to-video affair – but then amassed special-engagement screenings, 24-hour cable TV marathons, and, even, a comic-book sequel (called Trick ‘r Treat: Days of the Dead).
 Now, this cult status is propelling it to Halloween Horror Nights.

 All four storylines from the anthology movie will be represented in the maze, from Mr. Kreeg’s “infamous” house to transforming werewolves.
-And running through it all, watching the proceedings for rule-breakers, is the diminutive Sam, who has been adopted as the very symbol of Halloween for many horror aficionados.
+And running through it all, watching the proceedings for rule-breakers, is the diminutive Sam, who has been adopted as the very symbol of Halloween by many horror aficionados the country over.